 The Anterior Cruciate Ligament is a key stabiliser of the knee joint.

-It prevents the knee from bending backwards (hyper-extension) and from bending sideways to the inside too far.
+It prevents the knee from bending backwards (hyper-extension) and from bending sideways + inwards too far.

 Injury to this ligament is very common in sports that require a lot of pivoting on one leg while changing direction, or where direct contact forces the knee backwards or inwards.

-Female athletes are much more at risk of injury when playing or competing at the same level / intensity as their male peers.
-This is due to the differences in anatomy - the increased inward slope of the thigh bones making females more ‘knock kneed’.
+Female athletes are much more at risk of injury compared to their male peers.
+This is due to anatomical differences at the knee making females more ‘knock kneed’.

 Each post operative protocol has goals the athlete can progress through before progressing to the next phase.
 Rehab may progress at different rates.
 Professional players could expect to return to full sports activity within a six month whereas amateurs are likely to be slower - maybe up to 12 months.